Nijaat

-Nijaat (English: Liberation) is an 18-episode 1993 Pakistani television drama serial produced by PTV.
+Nijaat (lit.
+'Salvation') is a 13-episode 1993 Pakistani television drama serial produced and broadcast by Pakistan Television.
 The drama shows the different roles of women in Pakistan.
-Through focusing on the lives of three women, it compares the lot of women in the village and urban life.
+Through focusing on the lives of three women, it compares the lot of women in the rural and urban life.
 It emphasizes family planning, ending child labor and initiating community health reforms.

-PTV Home aired it again from 16 May 2020 daily at 12.00 P.M in PTV Gold Hour.

 Plot

-This drama is based on the interwinding stories of three families in a village in Sindh, Pakistan: Zareena, a health worker, and her family; Huzoor Bakhsh and Sajida, who has had so many children that she has very poor health; and Ali Asad, an Assistant Commissioner and his wife Tania.
+This drama is based on the interwinding stories of three families in a town Gharo in Pakistan: Zareena, a health worker, and her family; Huzoor Bakhsh and Sajida, who has had so many children that she has very poor health; and Ali Asad, an Assistant Commissioner and his wife Tania.
 The drama follows their hopes and frustrations as they strive for a better future while trying to hang on to the past.